 H.R.
-2896, The American Jobs Creation Act of 2003 S. 1637, Jumpstart Our Business Strength Act of 2004 requirements as Treasury may prescribe, including requirements limiting the options to certain specified options.
+4520, The American Jobs Creation Act of 2004 S. 1637, Jumpstart Our Business Strength Act of 2004 limited than the qualified plan options, and that the Committee intends that open brokerage windows, hedge funds, and investments in which the employer guarantees a rate of return above what is commercially available, are prohibited.)
 Effect on Domestic Rabbi Trusts None.
 None.
-Effect on Offshore Rabbi Trusts Assets sets aside in an offshore trust for the purposes of paying nonqualified deferred compensation are treated as property transferred under IRC section 83 at the time set aside or transferred outside the U.S., whether or not the assets are available to satisfy claims of general creditors.
+Effect on Offshore Rabbi Trusts Assets sets aside (directly or indirectly) in an offshore trust for the purposes of paying nonqualified deferred compensation are treated as property transferred under IRC section 83 at the time set aside or transferred outside the U.S., whether or not the assets are available to satisfy claims of general creditors.
 Earnings on such assets are treated as additional transfers of property.
 Thus, participants would be immediately taxed on deferred amounts when no longer subject to a substantial risk of forfeiture.
-Interest at the underpayment rate plus one percent is imposed on the underpayments that would have occurred had the amounts been taxable when assets were first set aside.
+Interest at the underpayment rate plus one percent is imposed on the underpayments that would have occurred had the amounts been includible in income for the taxable year in which first deferred or, if later, the first taxable year in which such amounts are not subject to a substantial risk of forfeiture.
 Treasury is granted regulatory authority to provide exceptions for arrangements that will not result in the improper deferral of tax and where assets will not be effectively beyond the reach of creditors.
 Same, except there also is a specific exception for assets located in a foreign jurisdiction if substantially all of the services to which the deferred compensation relates are performed in such foreign jurisdiction.
 Interest at the underpayment rate is imposed, and the amount required to be included in income is also subject to an additional ten percent tax.
-Treatment of Financial Distress Triggers A transfer of property occurs under IRC section 83 if the nonqualified plan provides that, upon a change in the employer's financial health, assets will be restricted to the payment of benefits.
+Treatment of Financial Distress Triggers In the case of compensation deferred under a nonqualified deferred compensation plan, a transfer of property occurs under IRC section 83 with respect to the deferred compensation if the plan provides that, upon a change in the employer's financial health, assets will be restricted to the payment of benefits.
 Earnings on such assets are treated as additional transfers of property.
-Interest at the underpayment rate plus one percent is imposed on the underpayments that would have occurred had the amounts been taxable when first set aside.
-Same.
+Generally the same.
 Interest at the underpayment rate is imposed, and the amount required to be included in income is also subject to an additional ten percent tax.
-Restrictions on Deferral of Stock Option Gains/ Restricted Stock None.
-Gains attributable to stock options and any other property based on employer securities transferred to the taxpayer could not be deferred by electing to instead receive